Updated March 15th 2019.

 The nRF9160 DK serves as a software development platform, field testing tool and reference design.
 It is the vehicle for all of our certification testing which makes it valuable as a reference design.

 Unfortunately, in the current version, matching components for the on-board GPS antenna on the DK are not optimal and will give poor to no functionality of the GPS.
 It is recommended to connect an external active GPS antenna to compensate.
-We will put up some recommended ones when we’ve done some testing.
+In order to use this, you will need:

 Though we have now made the nRF9160 publicly available for developers, it does not mean that we are done with the power optimizations.
 The functionality of eDRX and PSM is in place but we still have tuning to do in clock speeds of the different processing elements in the modem, further optimizations of scan algorithms etc. That being said, it already preforms really well on many parameters.
 Before we transfer the nRF9160 to production, we will release an updated firmware image that shows off the low power features of nRF9160 properly.
 But we’ll never stop chasing that last uJ of energy saving in the design…